If there’s one thing I love doing is trying to recreate the logos of movies and TV shows. I believe you have already noticed by now.

-The last tutorial I wrote was back in January, it's been quite a long time and boy I missed it.
+The last tutorial I wrote was back in January; it's been quite a long time and boy I missed it.
 I have been trying to organize myself to start playing more with not only Photoshop and Illustrator but also Sketch and other tools so I can share some new things with you.
-It's always a challenge due to my day to day job but it makes me feel so good when I finish something that went from my head to the final design in a very short period of time.
+It's always a challenge due to my day to day job, but it makes me feel so good when I finish something that went from my head to the final design in a concise period.
 Quite refreshing.
 So this week I will share a tutorial on an image I created inspired by some similar artworks I saw on Pinterest, more precisely, the project call Linea by Marcos Bernardes..
 The tools I used were Illustrator for the basic vectors and Photoshop for the final details and shadows.

 Open Illustrator and create a new document.
 After that with the Line Segment Tool create 2 lines like the image below.
 The rectangle size is for a 2880x1800 resolution.

 Select the Blend Tool and create a blend object by tapping on both segments.
 After that double click on the Blend Tool icon to open the Blend Options dialog box.
 Change the Spacing to Specified Distance and use 30 pixels for it.

 With the Pen Tool (P) create the shape you want to pop from the lines.
 I am using the Abduzeedo symbol.